odil-T/Land-Cover-Classification/README.md

 2. Open a terminal and enter `docker pull odil713/land-cover-classification:latest`.
 3. Run the Docker Image with `docker run -p 8501:8501 lulc`.
 4. Enter `localhost:8501` in your browser to open the app.
+5. You can check the running containers with `docker ps`.
+You can stop the container with `docker stop CONTAINER_ID`.

 #### From Source